 Are currently or have been previously infected with COVID-19

 All participating mothers will be interviewed by phone on 1-3 occassions for up to 2 months.
 We will ask questions about their family's health, COVID-19 exposures and symptoms, and infant care and feeding practices over the course of the study.
 Mothers will also be asked to collect finger-prick blood spots from themselves and their infants on 1-3 occassions depending on time since infection.

 All costs are covered by the investigators.
 This study is for research purposes only, not clinical diagnosis.
 If you are experiencing COVID-19 symptoms, contact your health care provider.

 Interested in participating?

 This study has been approved by the UW Human Subjects Division and is being conducted in collaboration with the University of Idaho, Washington State University, and Tulane University.
-Contact us if you want to volunteer and are outside of the greater Seattle area.

 Funding for this research has been provided by grants from the National Science Foundation and the University of Washington Center for Studies in Demography and Ecology